Hey Guys!

 As usual, I took lots of pictures as we were driving!

 However, the two pictures I missed taking, was a shot of the iconic Moulton Barn on Antelope Flats Rd and Mormon Row!
-The barn is perfectly framed by the mountains while bison roam free nearby! :(.
+The barn is perfectly framed by the mountains while bison roam freely nearby! :(.

 The other being the Chapel of the Transfiguration.
 The small log chapel, built in 1925, offers spectacular views of the Teton Mountain Range.